Product Taxonomy: Your Route to Increased Traffic and Sales

-Taxonomies organize all available products in a way that customers can find what they want in the least clicks possible.
+Product taxonomy is a structure to organize all available products in a way that customers can find what they want in the least clicks possible.

 Generally they work as a product hierarchy put products into categories.
 Then tags are used to group products into each category.
 Attributes (e.g. color or size) are then applied to the products in each category.